jenawen/jenawen/README.md

-# ₊‧°𐐪 beary nice to meet you 🧸 my name is jena 𐑂°‧₊
+# ₊‧°𐐪 very nice to meet you 🌷 my name is jena 𐑂°‧₊

 front-end development, data analysis/visualization